eflglobal/exercise-data-transformation/README.md

 # Hints

 - The observation attributes in `payload.js` vary depending on the step/observation name.
 We did that on purpose.
 - You may need to make assumptions about the meaning/purpose of some of the data.
-If you can justify it, we'll go with it.
+If you can justify it, we'll play along.